 The sample size of the collected data was determined by the requirements of the PEACH study (Stieger et al., 2018).
 Because of our use of machine learning, we could not estimate the required number of samples by a traditional analysis of statistical power for the present work.
 Instead, we determined that the number of samples should not be lower than the number of samples analysed in the most similar previous work (Kalimeri et al., 2013).
-This criterion is fulfilled, because our number of study participants is almost six times as large, and the number of samples analysed by Kalimeri et al. (2013).
+This criterion is fulfilled, because our number of study participants is almost six times as large, and the number of state samples is more than 80% larger than the number of samples analysed by Kalimeri et al. (2013).
 Because of the much larger number of study participants, our findings are likely to better generalize beyond the participant population.